Meet Our Veterinarians

 Dr. Kathryn Livesey

 Dr. Kathryn Livesey started riding at a young age, initially with Pony Club and then progressed to riding on the university equestrian team.
 Dr. Livesey completed her bachelor’s degree at UW-Madison in Biology and French.
 She then attended the UW School of Veterinary Medicine and went on to do an internship at the Mid-Atlantic Equine Medical Center in New Jersey.
 Following her internship, Dr. Livesey worked at an equine practice in central Wisconsin.
-She lives in Lodi with her husband, Scott, and their two Australian Shepherds, Jessie and Tui.
-When Dr. Livesey isn’t working she enjoys riding her thoroughbred gelding, Martini, traveling, and hiking with the dogs.
+She lives in Lodi with her husband, Scott, their son Carter, and their Australian Shepherd, Tui.
+When Dr. Livesey isn’t working she enjoys riding her thoroughbred gelding, Martini, traveling, and hiking.

 Dr. Corinne McKittrick